xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-30-family-skramzmas-dinner.md

 </div>

 <p class="show-intro">
-once the sun had truly set, we spent more time listening to and playing music, swimming in the pool, or inspecting wasp nests in jesse's board game collection. though the evening would eventually end up as early morning, our skramzmas dinner didn't feel rushed or overplanned at all. yay!
+once the sun had set, we spent more time listening to and playing music, swimming in the pool, or looking at wasp nests in jesse's board game collection. although the evening would eventually end up as early morning, our skramzmas dinner didn't ever feel rushed or overplanned. yay!
 </p>

 ![pumpkin3.JPG](/images/pumpkin3.JPG)